 This week at St. Matthew's, our focus was to fully incorporate the sailing theme into our enrichment activities.
 Our week started with a few videos to inspire the kids.
 Captivated by the Oracle Boat traversing the San Francisco Bay, the kids could not stop expressing how exciting and dangerous the sport was.
 Common exclamations included "NO WAY!
 WE GET TO DO THAT?" and "Wait...we wear helmets, right?"
 Later on in the day, our students took part in a relay races enrichment activity where they competed with their sailing teams.
 Our goal was to build teamwork, cooperation, and leadership opportunities.
 The enthused fifth and sixth graders helped each other blindly (literally) through an obstacle course, examined how wind moves objects (in our case ping pong balls with straws through an obstacle course), and worked on strategizing and listening to one another when crossing over "lava".

+Anchors Away!
 There's nothing like the first week of school.
 The nervous excitement, new friends, and growing independence are just the beginning of the adventure.
 When our kids came in on Monday, their anticipation was tangible...

 "Do you know who my homeroom teacher is?"
 "Can we play Capture the Flag again?"
 "Do we get lockers this year, too?"

 These were all common questions that circled when gathering in the St. Matthew's auditorium before heading off to the classrooms.
 Little did the kids know that us TAs and teachers were just as enthusiastic and nervous about the summer.
 Like the kids, we were unsure of what was to come in the first couple days.